Leningrad–Novgorod offensive: German

 The situation of the German Army Group North at the end of 1943 had deteriorated to a critical point.
-The Blue Division and three German divisions had been withdrawn by October, while the Army Group had acquired sixty miles of additional frontage from Army Group Center during the same period.
+The Spanish Blue Division and three German divisions had been withdrawn by October, while the Army Group had acquired 100 km of additional frontage from Army Group Center during the same period.
 As replacements, Field Marshal Georg von Küchler received the Spanish Blue Legion and three divisions of SS troops.
 In such a weakened state, the Army Group staff planned a new position to its rear that would shorten the front lines by twenty-five percent and remove the Soviet threats posed in many salients on the current lines.
-The plan Operation Blue called for a January withdrawal of over 150 miles to the natural defensive barrier formed by the Narva and Velikaya Rivers and Lakes Peipus and Pskov.
+The plan Operation Blue called for a January withdrawal of over 240 km to the natural defensive barrier formed by the Narva and Velikaya Rivers and Lakes Peipus and Pskov.
 This position, the so-called "Panther Line", was buttressed by fortifications that had been constructed since September.
 The retreat would be carried out in stages, using intermediate defensive positions, the most important of which was the Rollbahn Line formed on the October Railway running through Tosno, Lyuban and Chudovo.
 There the two most exposed Army Corps, the XXVI and XXVIII, would regroup and catch their breath before proceeding farther back to their positions in the Panther Line.

 The fate of Army Group North turned for the worse in the new year, for Hitler rejected all proposals for an early withdrawal into the "Panther" position, insisting that the Soviet forces be kept as far as possible from Germany and that they be forced to pay dearly for each meter of ground.
 Finally, Hitler transferred three more first-rate infantry divisions out of Army Group North to reinforce Erich von Manstein's Army Group South as it reeled back from the Dnieper River under continuous Soviet assault.
 Field Marshal von Küchler now held an extremely precarious position, and could only await events on the Leningrad and Volkhov Fronts with great pessimism.